hhow09/hhow09.github.io/content/blog/protect_replay_attack/protect_replay_attack.md

   - web security
 layout: layouts/post.njk
 ---
-## Requirement
+## Replay Attack
-- public facing API with public client (e.g. mobile app, web app)
-- bot intercepted the requests and replaying them
+> An attack in which the Attacker is able to replay previously captured messages (between a legitimate Claimant and a Verifier) to masquerade as that Claimant to the Verifier or vice versa.

-## Approaches
+## Protection Approaches
 1. IP rate limiting (extra cost)
     - [Google Cloud Armor](https://cloud.google.com/armor/docs/rate-limiting-overview)
 1. Enterprise solution (extra cost)